sgphy/sgphy.github.io/_pages/about.md

 Besides work
 ======

 I love hiking, although now I have compromised that for a long lost love, reading.
-However, I did hike consistently in the 2500- 3500 metres ranges, every once in a while going higher.
+However, I did hike consistently in the 2500- 3500 metres ranges, every once in a while going higher than that.
 Two of the emblematic peaks I climbed were Pico Aneto (3404 m) and Pica d'Estats (3143 m), among others.

-I recently read 'Critical mass' by Phillip Ball and now I am back to reading 'Nexus' by Yuval Noah Harari.
+I recently read 'Critical mass' by Phillip Ball.
+It was scientific treat but did not get a lot of the old Gregorian/English references.
+Now I am back to reading 'Nexus' by Yuval Noah Harari.

 I am deeply interested in socio-politics, but unfortunately don't understand well an important chunk of it, the economics.
+As you might guess, very often I find myself indulged in heated debates.